jlevy/pdiffjson/README.md

 ## Usage

     $ pdiffjson
-    Usage: pdiffjson [diff options] file1.json file2.json
+    Usage: pdiffjson [--sort-arrays] [diff options] file1.json file2.json

     Show pretty-printed, colored diff of normalized JSON.
 Uses less to paginate the output.
-Allows a readable diff of any JSON, ignoring all non-semantic whitespace.
+Allows a readable diff of any JSON, ignoring all non-semantic differences of whitespace and key ordering.

+    Fields of each object are output with the keys in sorted order prior to calling diff, so insignificant differences of key order are ignored.
+The --sort-arrays option also enables recursive sorting of all array values, so all differences in ordering within arrays are ignored.

-    This is a "semi-structural diff", meaning it only shows structural (semantic) changes but is done syntactically on JSON output, which actually makes it more readable and flexible than a true structural diff.
+    This is a "semi-structural diff", meaning it shows only structural (semantic) changes but the diff is shown syntactically on JSON output, which actually makes it more readable and flexible than a true structural diff.

     Works on large files since it relies only on diff and jq.
-    Keys are sorted before calling diff, so ordering of keys in collections is ignored (as it should be).

     By default calls diff without arguments, yielding a unified diff.
 But it can be helpful to add standard diff arguments to refine the type of